National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 : STaRT-RWE Table 2 and Design, based on Wang and colleagues [-@wang_2021]. {#tbl-practices-start-2 tbl-colwidths="[30, 25, 45]"}

 As suggested in @tbl-practices-start-2, it is helpful to diagram the cohort definition.
-A well received model is that of [Schneeweiss and colleagues](https://pubmed.ncbi.nlm.nih.gov/30856654/).
+A well-received model is that of Schneeweiss and colleagues [-@schneeweiss_2019].

 ![Graphical study design for study with EHR–claims linked data.
 From the [Repeat Initiative](https://docs.google.com/viewer?url=https%3A%2F%2Fwww.repeatinitiative.org%2Fuploads%2F1%2F0%2F8%2F4%2F108495483%2Fdesign_templates_2022.pptx).](images/practices/fig-practices-021-schneweiss-graphical-study-design.png){#fig-practices-021-schneweiss-graphical-study-design fig-alt="Graphical study design for study with EHR–claims linked data"}